Elisha Gray and Alexander Bell telephone controversy: Background

-On February 24, 1876, Bell traveled to Washington DC.
+On February 24, 1876, Bell traveled to Washington D.C.
 Nothing was entered in his lab notebook until his return to Boston on March 7.
 Bell's patent was issued on March 7.
 On March 8, Bell recorded an experiment in his lab notebook, with a diagram similar to that of Gray's patent caveat (see right).
 Bell finally got his telephone model to work on March 10, when Bell and his assistant Thomas A. Watson both recorded the famous "Watson — come here — I want to see you" story in their notebooks.

 If there appears to be a similarity between the Gray and Bell drawings, there is also the possibility that Gray may have had knowledge of Bell's experiments.
 The community of electrical inventors was small at the time and gossip spread quickly.
 In a letter written to Gardiner Greene Hubbard on August 14, 1875, Bell urged Hubbard to patent the telephone concept and added "it might be unwise to let Gray know anything about it."
 In 1928, Bell's secretary, Catherine MacKenzie, recalled Bell telling her that "I had always entertained ungenerous thoughts of Mr. Gray and believed him capable of spying upon me.
 Indeed, this idea subsequently led me to remove my apparatus entirely from Mr. Williams' shop to private rooms at Exeter Place."

 In a letter of March 2, 1877, Bell admitted to Gray that he was aware Gray's caveat "had something to do with the vibration of a wire in water [the variable resistance breakthrough that made the telephone practical] — and therefore conflicted with my patent."
-At this time, Gray's caveat was still confidential, however Gray had previously told Bell of the details of his liquid telephone design in late June, 1876, at the Centennial Exhibition in Philadelphia.
+At this time, Gray's caveat was still confidential, however Gray had previously told Bell of the details of his liquid telephone design in late June 1876, while attending the Centennial Exhibition in Philadelphia.
 In 1879, Bell testified under oath that he discussed "in a general way" Gray's caveat with patent examiner Zenas Fisk Wilber.
 However, when patent examiners investigated possible interferences between applications, it was not uncommon for them to ask questions of the inventors directed at the places of possible interference, which is what Bell claimed happened.